 - Organizations that discriminate on the basis of race, gender, sexual orientation, creed, age or national origin

 - Debt service

 Partners for Health uses an online grants management system to administer our grant programs.
 Within the system, non-profit organizations may submit letters of intent for an initial review of a proposal idea.
 Successful applications will be invited to submit a full proposal.
-Separate application processes are available for community gardens, capacity building grants, or small grants.
 Small grants are for proposals with budgets of $10,000 or less.
 Please read our grant guidelines to learn more about the Foundation’s priority funding areas.

 Funding decisions are based on the information presented in your application.
 The clarity of your proposal and the degree to which it aligns with our funding priorities and mission will be significant factors in our funding decision.